 I have been on this aloe vera juice kick and I’m not stopping anytime soon.
-I have always heard about aloe vera juice for the hair from some of the top natural hair youtubers like naptural85 but I never really tried it myself until now.
+I have always heard about aloe vera juice for the hair from some of the top natural hair YouTubers like naptural85 but I never really tried it myself until now.

 Aloe vera is known to be a great anti-inflammatory and anti-microbial properties within it.

 Lately, I have noticed that my crown area has been sensitive.
-Also a certain area near my edges has a small bald patch and was having dandruff in my hair.
+Also, a certain area near my edges has a small bald patch and was having dandruff in my hair.
 I mean, my hair was just not acting like itself since my second son.
 Once I started taking care of my diet and exercise portion.
-I thought about what about trying aloe vera juice instead of my usual water and leave in mix to see what happens.
+I thought about what about trying aloe vera juice instead of my usual water and leave in the mix to see what happens.

 I saw Walmart had a huge gallon of aloe vera juice on sale for 6 dollars so why not.
 Before I start getting into all the products that you can begin to make with aloe vera.
 Let’s discuss the actual benefits it has for your hair.

 * Repairs dead skin cells on the scalp